balfieri/vpy/README.md

 * l0c.py - L0 read-only non-blocking cache with tags and data in flops

-To build all examples using the Makefile and gen.py script, type:
+To build all examples using the canonical Makefile and gen.py script, type:

 <pre>
 make